gdhorner/CBZ-Viewer/README.md

+# MangaBu
+## ABOUT
-# MangaBu: Named after 学ぶ (ManaBu, to learn) is used to read Manga, primarily aimed at Japanese learners who are reading their Manga directly in the Japanese language.
+Named after 学ぶ (ManaBu, to learn) is used to read Manga, primarily aimed at Japanese learners who are reading their Manga directly in the Japanese language.

 ## AUTHOR
 Gavin Horner